vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 * `cp this-repo/config/env.sh /home/yourHome/$PREFIXTODOMAIN`
 * Fill in the variables in env.sh as documented in env.sh itself.

-#### Configure Terraform VCD Provider:
-*  You need the **VCD Terraform Provider** (plugin) in the local dir: `tar -xvf /root/terraform-plugin.tar .` TODO document where we got this, and why it needs to be in this dir rather than /usr/local/openshift/.

 #### Create Ignition files, install-config.yaml, and ssh keys:
 * Execute `PATH=$PATH:/usr/local/openshift;export PATH`
 * Retrieve a pull secret from [Red Hat OCP on vSphere Installation Instructions](https://cloud.redhat.com/openshift/install/vsphere/user-provisioned) and place in `/tmp/pull-secret.txt`